PrefectHQ/prefect/docs/tutorial/work-pools.md

 ## Next step

+Congratulations!
+You've learned how to use work pools to deploy flows to remote infrastructure.

-- Learn how to use work pools that rely on a worker and build images so that your flows run in containers in the [next section of the tutorial](/tutorial/workers/).
+Learn how to use work pools that rely on a worker and build Docker images so that your flows can run in other container-based infrastructure in the [next section of the tutorial](/tutorial/workers/).